phaustin/a301_eoas/_sources/week_notes.md

 #### Do for Wednesday

 - Finish reading Wallace and Hobbs Section 4.3
-- For Assignment 1 (posted this evening, do next Monday at midnight)
+- For Assignment 1 (posted this evening, do next Tuesday at 5 pm)
   - Unwrap the Planck function for temperature T and code this in Python.
 That is, given W&H equation 4.4:

   $$